Mostafa-Ehab/FileBasedBlogSystem/README.md

 ## 🚀 Future Enhancements

-- A separate page for managing tags and categories.
 - Implement server side pagination for admin panel instead of client-side pagination.
 - Implement paginations for the viewing public posts.
 - Implement search functionality for posts, tags, and categories.